Self-Supervised Training with Autoencoders for Visual Anomaly Detection: Methodology

-We follow an established architecture of deep autoencoders, where the encoder is build from layers gradually decreasing spatial dimension and increasing the number of feature maps while the decoder reverses this process by increasing the spatial dimension and decreasing the number of channels.
-An important detail here is that additionally to the standard convolutions we exploit the dilated convolutions for approximating higher order dependencies between the individual pixels and their local neighbourhood.
+We follow an established architecture of deep auto-encoders, where the encoder is build from layers gradually decreasing spatial dimension and increasing the number of feature maps, while the decoder reverses this process by increasing the spatial dimension and decreasing the number of channels.
+Additionally to the standard convolutions, we exploit the dilated convolutions \cite{SchusterWUS19} for approximating higher order dependencies between the individual pixels and their local neighbourhood.

 An overview of the whole architecture is given in Table \ref{table_model}.

-Here, after each convolution \textit{Conv.} (except in the last layer) we use batch normalisation and rectified linear units (ReLU) as the activation function.
-Max-pooling \textit{MaxPool.} is applied to reduce the spatial dimension of the intermediate feature maps. \textit{Transp.
-Conv.} denotes the convolution transpose operation and also uses batch normalisation with ReLUs.
-In the last layer we use a sigmoid activation function without batch normalisation.
-We observed that using batch normalisation in the last layer sometimes can lead to strong gridding effects in the reconstruction.
-SDC$_{1, 2, 4, 8, 16}$ refers to a stacked dilated convolution where multiple dilated convolutions are stacked together.
-The corresponding subscript $\{1, 2, 4, 8, 16\}$ denotes the dilation rates of the five individual convolutions in each stack.
+Here, after each convolution \textit{Conv} (except in the last layer) we use batch normalization and rectified linear units (ReLU) as the activation function.
+Max-pooling \textit{MaxPool} is applied to reduce the spatial dimension of the intermediate feature maps. \textit{TranConv} denotes the convolution transpose operation and also uses batch normalization with ReLUs.
+In the last layer we use a sigmoid activation function without batch normalization.
+SDC$_{1, 2, 4, 8, 16, 32}$ refers to a stacked dilated convolution block where multiple dilated convolutions are stacked together.
+The corresponding subscript $\{1, 2, 4, 8, 16, 32\}$ denotes the dilation rates of the six individual convolutions in each stack.
+After each stack we add an additional convolutional layer with the kernel size $3 \times 3$ and the same number of feature maps as in the stack followed by a batch normalization and ReLU activation.
+We refer to this baseline architecture as Model I.